-This three-year innovation project is being delivered as part of Moving On Tyne & Wear (MOTW), and is open to anyone who is supported by MOTW.
+This three-year innovation project was delivered as part of Moving On Tyne & Wear (MOTW) and was open to anyone who is supported by MOTW in the Newcastle area.

 How we will work together

-In year one, we are gathering ideas which we will use to produce a peer support toolkit.
+In year one, we gathered ideas which we used to produce a peer support toolkit.

-We will think about the ways in which peer support could be used by other organisations, and about the training and ongoing support people in a peer support role would need.
-You will have the opportunity to attend all of the training.
+We thought about the ways in which peer support could be used by other organisations, and about the training and ongoing support people in a peer support role would need.

-In year two, we will test out the toolkit by training people to become peer mentors.
-For those who wish, there will be training and support to become facilitators on the training programme.
+In year two, we tested out the toolkit by training people to become peer mentors.

-In year three, we will have refined the toolkit and will promote this with organisations outside of MOTW, as well as running training programmes for peer mentors.
+In year three, we refined the toolkit and promoted its use with organisations outside of MOTW.

 Get in touch

-If you would like to get involved in this peer support innovation project, you can ask your MOTW Navigator for a referral or you can contact us directly.
+If you would like to get involved in this peer support innovation project, you can ask your MOTW Navigator for a referral.